-Each Executive Principal, Principal, designated Senior Leader and SENCO will take all reasonable steps, within the limitations of resources available, to fulfil the requirements outlined in this policy document.
+The Senior Education Adviser - Inclusion (Trust SENCo), Principal, designated Senior Leader and SENCO will take all reasonable steps, within the limitations of resources available, to fulfil the requirements outlined in this policy document.

-Each Principal will monitor the Academy SEN and Disability Policy and practices, working closely with the relevant Executive Principal (SEND), Executive Principal, designated Senior Leader and SENCO.
+Each Principal will monitor the Academy SEN and Disability Policy and practices, working closely with the relevant staff, including the designated Senior Leader for Inclusion and SENCo.
+The SENCo must be a qualified teacher.